zxdb/ZXDB/README.md

 * `downloads` - available material related to a specific entry/release (screenshot, tape image, inlay, map, instructions, etc)

-* `extras` - obsolete WorldOfSpectrum files, and additional files unrelated to entries or labels (FAQ, AY music, etc)
+* `extras` - obsolete files from the Original WorldOfSpectrum, and additional files unrelated to entries or labels (FAQ, AY music, etc)

 * `features` - magazine sections that featured certain entry or label references

+* `files` - available material related to a label (photos, posters, advertisements, etc), magazine issue (electronic magazine files, printed magazine scans, covertape music, etc), or cross-platform tool (installation files, instructions, etc)

 * `groups` - each group of programs with similar characteristics (participants in the same competition, based on the same original game, etc)